-In the simulation of experimental plasmas, the transport predicted by the 1995 Multi-Mode model is typically dominated by the contribution from the Weiland ITG/TEM model.
-This is the only contribution that is kept in the comparisons for the idealized Cyclone parameters in Figs.(1) and (3).
-The Weiland ITG model is based on a fluid description in which all moments that are driven by sources (i.e. fueling, heating) are included self-consistently.
+In the simulation of experimental plasmas, the transport preicted by the 1995 Multi-Mode model is typically dominated by the contribution from the Weiland ITG/TEM model.
+This is the only contribution that is kept in the comparisons for the idealized Cyclone parameters in Figs. 1 and 3.
+The Weiland ITG model is based on a fluid description in which all moments that are driven by sources (i.e., fueling, heating) are included self-consistently.
 The fluid moments that are not driven by sources generally decay to zero.
 The model allows free energy exchange between different transport channels, leading to pinch fluxes.
-The transport coefficients are derived by using quasilinear theory and a mixing-length rule for saturation, which takes $k{\theta}\rho_s = 0.316$ [10].
-The transport coefficients therefore have gyroBohm scaling.
-However, they have been found to agree well with some non-gyro-Bohm L-mode and H-mode experimental data [10, 25, 26, 27].
-The Weiland model also includes effects from the impurity profiles[10], fast ions, and $T_e \neq T_i$, and has been extended to include parallel ion motion and electromagnetic effects [23].
+The transport coefficients are derived by using quasilinear theory and a mixinglength rule for saturation, which takes $k{\theta}\rho_s = 0.316$.10 The transport coefficients therefore have gyroBohm scaling.
+However, they have been found to agree well with some nongyro-Bohm L-mode and H-mode experimental data.^{10,27-29} The Weiland model also includes effects from the impurity profiles,10 fast ions, and $T_e \neq T_i$, and has been extended to include parallel ion motion and electromagnetic effects.25

-The IFS-PPPL and MMM models are both basically gyroBohm-scaling models, though non-gyroBohm scalings can enter in several ways, for example, marginal stability connections to edge boundary conditions, change in particle fueling profiles or density profiles.
-Recent versions of the IFS-PPPL model (and the related GLF23 model[7]) also add stabilizing $E \times B$ shear, which can introduce additional non-gyroBohm scaling effects [4, 6, 7, 28, 29, 30, 31].
+The IFS-PPPL and MMM models are both basically gyroBohm-scaling models, though nongyroBohm scalings can enter in several ways, for example marginal stability connections to edge boundary conditions, change in particle fueling profiles or density profiles.
+Recent versions of the IFS-PPPL model (and the related GLF23 model7) also add stabilizing $\mathbf{E} \times \mathbf{B}$ shear, which can introduce additional non-gyroBohm scaling effects.^{4,6,7,30-33}

-The gyrokinetic simulation codes, both flux-tube [12, 32] and global [13, 33], solve the gyrokinetic Vlasov-Poisson system of equations [15, 34] (electrostatic limit) using "four-point gyroaveraging" [35] and particle-based δf methods [33, 36, 37].
-A single fully toroidal nonlinear gyrokinetic ion species with equilibrium temperature, density, and velocity gradients is used.
-Adiabatic electrons with a zero response to the fluxsurface-averaged potential [38, 39, 40] are used in the present comparisons, both in the flux-tube gyrokinetic and gyrofluid codes.
-The lack of response of the electrons to the flux-surface-averaged potentials is a key factor in the amplitudes to which these zonal flow modes are driven and therefore to the levels of turbulence and transport seen in the gyrofluid [39, 40] and gyrokinetic [38, 41] simulations.
-A low- β concentriccircular-cross-section model equilibrium is used here.
+The gyrokinetic simulation codes, both flux-tube^{12,34} and global,^{13,35} solve the gyrokinetic Vlasov-Poisson system of equations^{15,36} (electrostatic limit) using "four-point gyroaveraging''37 and particle-based δf methods.^{35,38,39} A single fully toroidal nonlinear gyrokinetic ion species with equilibrium temperature, density, and velocity gradients is used.
+Adiabatic electrons with a zero response to the fluxsurface-averaged potential40-42 are used in the present comparisons, both in the flux-tube gyrokinetic and gyrofluid codes.
+The lack of response of the electrons to the fluxsurface-averaged potentials is a key factor in the amplitudes to which these zonal flow modes are driven and therefore to the levels of turbulence and transport seen in the gyrofluid^{41,42} and gyrokinetic^{40,43} simulations.
+A low- β concentric-circular-cross-section model equilibrium is used here.

-The flux-tube gyrokinetic simulations (like the gyrofluid simulations) use a fluxtube domain (bounded by four magnetic field lines) of small perpendicular extent, which spans one or more poloidal circuits in the parallel direction.
+The flux-tube gyrokinetic simulations (like the gyrofluid simulations) use a flux-tube domain (bounded by four magnetic field lines) of small perpendicular extent, which spans one or more poloidal circuits in the parallel direction.
 The flux tube is taken to be periodic in the toroidal direction, and periodic in the radial direction with a toroidal offset such that a magnetic flux sheet is continuous across the radial boundary.
 This prevents saturation of the turbulence by profile relaxation.
-The field quantities are defined on a quasiballooning-coordinate grid [42].
-The radial differences, interpolation, deposition, and smoothing are formed using shapes in configuration space (not ballooning-coordinate space) that are independent of poloidal location [42].
-This combination of coordinates and shapes prevents grid stretching and resolution loss in the presence of magnetic and velocity shear, and allows a smooth implementation of the toroidal periodicity condition across the parallel boundary for arbitrary profiles of the magnetic safety factor q(r).
+The field quantities are defined on a quasiballooning-coordinate grid.44 The radial differences, interpolation, deposition, and smoothing are formed using shapes in configuration space (not ballooning-coordinate space) that are independent of poloidal location.44 This combination of coordinates and shapes prevents grid stretching and resolution loss in the presence of magnetic and velocity shear, and allows a smooth implementation of the toroidal periodicity condition across the parallel boundary for arbitrary profiles of the magnetic safety factor q(r).
 It contrasts with the flux-tube gyrofluid code which uses direct discretization in ballooning coordinates.